 Did you know dog owners are five times more likely to know their neighbors?
 And cat owners watch and share hundreds of videos a year?
 Pets help connect us.
 Plus, if your company allows pets at work, you know pets can even improve work relationships, reduce stress and boost morale.

 Millions of pets end up homeless every year, often for reasons that have little to do with them.

-So whether you join our #BetterCitiesForPets Adoption Weekend or visit a shelter or rescue in another community, please consider adopting a pet.
-It means one more dog or cat in the loving home they deserve, and that’s good for your community, your pet, and best of all, for you.
+So please consider adopting a pet.
+It means one more dog or cat will find the loving home they deserve, and that’s good for your community, your pet and best of all, for you.

-Please help share this post to encourage more people to consider adoption.
-And, find tips for welcoming a new furry friend here.
+Please share this post to encourage more people to consider adoption.
+Find tips for welcoming a new furry friend here.